anglerfsih/Simple-Linear-Regression/README.md

 y = b0 + b1*x

 where:

-y is the dependent variable (also called the response variable)
+y is the dependent variable (Salary)

-x is the independent variable (also called the predictor variable)
+x is the independent variable (YerasExperience)

-b0 is the y-intercept (also called the constant term), which represents the value of y when x is equal to 0
+b0 is the y-intercept which represents the value of y when x is equal to 0

 b1 is the slope coefficient, which represents the change in y for a unit increase in x

-The equation for simple linear regression shows how the dependent variable y varies with respect to the independent variable x.

 The slope coefficient b1 indicates the direction and magnitude of the relationship between x and y.